UK Fin Lab

 Important note

-This is an estimate, not a supplier bill recreation.
-Real electricity costs can differ because of tariff changes, time-of-use pricing, discounts, direct debit smoothing, meter accuracy, seasonal usage swings and household behaviour.
+This calculator provides estimates only and is not a supplier bill recreation.
+Real costs can differ because of tariff changes, direct debit smoothing, discounts, meter accuracy and actual household behaviour.
+Use the calculator above to compare appliance running costs and test different usage scenarios.